ObinnaAkams/Personalized-Joke-Generator/README.md

 The JokeAPI (https://v2.jokeapi.dev/joke/Programming) is used for fetching programming-related jokes.
 The API is configured to exclude NSFW and sexist jokes.

-**Contributing**
+**Project Files*

-Contributions to improve the application are welcome.
-Please adhere to the following guidelines:
+Please switch to master branch to see project file.